NKSP Language

 Synchronized Blocks

-When we introduced the polyphonic keyword previously, we learned that a script may automatically be suspended by the sampler at any time and then your script is thus sleeping for an arbitrary while.
+When we introduced the local qualifier keyword previously, we learned that a script may automatically be suspended by the sampler at any time and then your script is thus sleeping for an arbitrary while.
 The sampler must do such auto suspensions under certain situations in cases where an instrument script may become a hazard for the sampler's overall real-time stability.
 If the sampler would not do so, then instrument scripts might easily cause audio dropouts, or at worst, buggy instrument scripts might even lock up the entire sampler in an endless loop.
 So auto suspension is an essential feature of the sampler's real-time instrument script engine.

 Now the problem as a script author is that you don't really know beforehand why and when your script might get auto suspended by the sampler.
 And when you are working on more complex, sophisticated scripts, you will notice that this might indeed be a big problem in certain sections of your scripts.
 Because in practice, a sophisticated script often has at least one certain consecutive portion of statements which must be executed in strict consecutive order by the sampler, which might otherwise cause concurrency issues and thus misbehavior of your script if that sensible code section was auto suspended in between.
 A typical example of such concurrency sensible code sections are statements which are reading and conditionally modifying global variables.
 If your script gets auto suspended in such a code section, another script handler instance might then interfere and change those global variables in between.